 Appointed to the Naval School from New York, 20 September 1856.
 Midshipman, 1 January 1861, and attached to the frigates Constitution and Santee.

 Promoted to Acting Master, 1 June 1861, and ordered to the sloop-of-war Marion, Gulf Blockading Squadron; attached to the Sonoma, James River Fleet, 1862.

 Commissioned a Lieutenant, 16 July 1862; Executive of the Chippewa , Pawnee and the monitor Montauk, South Atlantic Blockading Squadron, during the siege of Charleston from September 1862 to January 1865; wounded in the leg while attached to the Pawnee in the Stone River.

 Executive of the Wachusett, Asiatic Squadron, September 1867 to August 1868.
-While on Asiatic Station, distinguished in defence of Americans against attacks of Chinese and capture of the famous rebel Hon.
+While on Asiatic Station, distinguished in defense of Americans against attacks of Chinese and capture of the famous rebel Hon.

 Executive of the Richmond, European Squadron, December 1868 to November 1871.

 Executive of the flag-ship Hartford, Asiatic Squadron, September 1872 to June 1873, when detached to command the Monocacy; detached from the latter vessel, 28 February.